 We kept on seeing signs that said Baba sold here.
 I asked my mom and grandmother what that was and they didn’t know.
 We kept on meandering.
 The next thing that caught our eye was a fresh produce stand.
 This wasn’t just any plain old produce stand.
 This stand had the largest lemons I had ever seen.
 They were beautiful.
 There were strawberries, apricots, peaches, grapes- all sorts of delectable fruits.
 There was also a large sign above some dried peppers that read “Viagra Naturale”.
 Boy, we got a kick out of that.
 We had spent a few hours in Amalfi and realized we had drank the bottled water we purchased in Sorrento, and had not used the bathroom since then… suddenly the priority was to find a restroom.
 We looked and looked no bathrooms in sight.
 We asked a woman at one of the stores where the bathroom was and she pointed to another store.
 So off we went to that store.
 When we got there, this store did not have a bathroom either.
 By this time, we HAD to go.
 We kept walking ahead for about 5 minutes.
 Along the way, we passed a few more Baba signs.
 Finally, we had found the bathroom.
 They only odd thing was that they charged money to use it.
 We dug into our pockets and purses and found sufficient change to use the loo.
 It was the first time in my whole life I had paid to use a public bathroom.
 It wasn’t even a nice bathroom at that.
 It was grimy and dingy.
 But, like the ol’ saying goes- when you have to go, you have to go.

 The trip back was not as scary, maybe because we knew what to expect this time around.
 We arrived to the town square and walked past this beautiful Italian handbag and shoe store called Nannini.
 You could tell that this was not going to be cheap.
 But we were on vacation, and no men were there to deter us from our womanly urges to shop.
 I could have taken one of everything.
 I was scared to pick up the price tag to the purse I liked.
 It was about 350 Euros-, which at the time the dollar had already declined quite a bit.
 I looked at it and quietly put it down.
 My mom and grandma were both looking around too.
 My aunt Cristy would have really enjoyed this trip, but because her Daughter, Carolina was still very young, she did not come along on the trip.
 My grandmother felt compelled to buy her a purse there.
 So she did, and along with that, she bought herself a black bag, and my mom the orange bag she so loved.
 That’s when my mom decided that she would buy me my pale yellow leather bag.
 I was thrilled.
 It was a beauty.
-We left the store and continued to walk around Sorrento.
+We left the store and continued to walk around Sorrento .

 After more shopping, and details I won’t bore you with, we decided it was time to have dinner.
 We were in Europe during the World Cup series.
 Those Europeans don’t mess around when it comes to the world cup.
 There were cafés packed with people sitting round’ a TV watching the game and cheering.
 We came to find this trattoria type restaurant and decided, after seeing some of the meals that the guests had ordered that this was it.
 The food looked amazing.
 After reviewing the menu, we decided to start the meal off with a nice glass of wine.
 We each ordered our meals.
 The food was delicious.
 We were stuffed.
 As the waiter approached my grandmother noticed that there was a sign on the wall advertising Baba.
 She said to the waiter "what is Baba?" he looked at her with a raised eyebrow and replied "Baba no, it's Babá".
 He explained that Baba was a dessert.
 He described it as round pieces of caked soaked in Rum.
 After seeing all those signs my grandmother wanted to know what all the rage was so she ordered one.
 My mom and I were stuffed so we only ate one bite to taste.
 This stuff was strong!
 It burned the back of my throat as it went down.
 It was like eating little balls of fire!
 My grandmother ate the rest.

-throwing up.
+We finished our meal with a nice coffee and headed back to the hotel.
+Half and hour hadn't passed after being in the hotel when my grandmother urgently ran to the bathroom.
+The next thing we heard was her throwing up.
 It was awful and terribly funny to my mom and I at the time.
 She kept on for quite sometime, and the louder she got, the more my mom and I could not stop laughing.
 She finally finished, and after asking her if she felt ok, I said "Aby, I think the Babá went Ba- bye" The three of us were cracking up.
 We each got ready to go to bed, as we were headed back to Rome the following day.
 I pulled out the Murphy bed and laid down.
 The sheets were damp.
 Yuck.
 I guess we were all so tired and tipsy from the huge beer the night before that we hadn't noticed the nuances of our hotel.
 All of a sudden we heard this noise that sounded like trickling water.
 We looked around but nothing was leaking so we just let it go.
 Then about half an hour later we heard it again.
 It sounded like it was coming from the wall.
 But again we couldn't find where it was coming from.
 After talking with my mom and grandmother we realized that it was the water flushing from the toilets of other people's rooms.
 Apparently every time someone flushed , the water passed through a pipe that was inside one of the walls in our room.
 That made for a few laughs and with that, we went to bed and ended our stay in Sorrento.

 No comments: